FRITZ!Box 7581 Service - Knowledge Base

 - Install the latest driver for the computer's wireless network adapter (for example using Windows Update) or the latest operating system (for example Android, iOS) for the wireless device.

-Note:Refer to the manufacturer of the device for information on how to update it, for example consult the manual.
+Note:Information on the update can be obtained from the device's manufacturer, for example refer to the manual.
 You can find the latest drivers for the FRITZ!WLAN Sticks in our download area.

 3 Automatically configuring wireless channel settings

-Configure the following settings so that the FRITZ!Box checks the wireless environment on a regular basis and automatically selects the best wireless channel settings:
+Configure the following settings so that the FRITZ!Box checks the wireless environment at regular intervals and automatically selects the best wireless channel settings: